New Mexico Domestic Violence & Abuse Laws

 Scope and Content of an Order of Protection

-The Court may grant sole possession of the residence to the petitioner during the period the order of protective is effective or order the respondent to provide temporary suitable alternative housing for the petitioner.
+The Court may grant sole possession of the residence to the petitioner during the period the Order of Protection is effective, or it may order the respondent to provide temporary suitable alternative housing for the petitioner.

 The Court may order the respondent to reimburse the petitioner or any other household member for expenses reasonably related to the occurrence of domestic abuse and may order the respondent to participate in, at the respondent’s expense, professionally counseling programs.